 All good things come to an end, and WRKL as we knew it did too, on March 18, 1999 at 3:00 PM.
 Norman Garfield delivered the closing remarks that day, and gave the final station I.D. (courtesy of Neil Richter)

-Listen to the WRKL Theme, heard on the station at sign-on and sign-off for its first 30 years.
+Listen to the WRKL Theme, heard on the station at sign-on and sign-off through most of its life.

 MISCELLANEOUS SPOTS, PROMOS, I.D.'s & WHATEVER